 Teachers regularly report home on student attitudes to learning and attainment (see below).
-You can also find the results of tests and assessments in students' books, folders and on Google Classroom.
+Parents and carers can also find the results of tests and assessments in students' books, folders and on Google Classroom.

-Year group Attitude to Learning Attainment
+Year group Attitude to Learning Other information

 Reading data

-Key Stage 3 Year 7 Year 8 5 times a year 3 times a year
+Key Stage 3 Year 7 4 times a year Attainment grades twice a

-Year 9 Attainment
+Year 8 year

-2 times
+Year 9

-Year 10 5 times Attainment grades
+Year 10 4 times Attainment grades

-Key Stage 4 3 times
+Key Stage 4 2 times

-Year 11 4 times Attainment grades
+Year 11 3 times Attainment grades

-2 times
+3 times

 Year 12 3 times Attainment grade

-Key stage 5 3 times
+Key stage 5 2 times

 Year 13 3 times Attainment grade

 3 times

-^{}At KS4 and 5, attainment grades are the level the student is working in most recent assessments (such as a mock exam) and classwork.
+Attainment grades are the level the student is working in most recent assessments (such as a mock exam) and classwork.
 We don't report on predicted grades to parents, apart from as part of the Sheffield Progress applications in Year 11 and the UCAS applications in Year 13.